 Management approves individuals to perform specific examinations and to testify on associated results.
 The approval to perform analysis encompasses related sampling, issuing examination reports, operating the instruments necessary to carry out the examination, and offering opinions.
-Records of relevant educational and professional qualifications, training, experience, and competency testing for all technical and contracted personnel (including approval date to perform given examinations) are maintained by the Quality Manager - 6.2.5f Monitoring competence of personnel - 16.2.5f.1 Each analyst engaged in testing activities shall successfully complete at least one proficiency test per calendar year in each discipline and at least one proficiency test per accreditation cycle in each subdiscipline in which the forensic scientist or technician performs examinations.
+Additionally, approval to perform analysis serves as the authorization for the analyst to participate in validation activities within the discipline.
+Records of relevant educational and professional qualifications, training, experience, and competency testing for all technical and contracted personnel (including approval date to perform given examinations) are maintained by the Quality Manager - 6.2.5f Monitoring competence of personnel